prometheus-operator/prometheus-operator/Documentation/thanos.md

 ```

-Now you can rebuild the manifests by running `./build.sh` and all necesarry changes will be written to `manifests/`.
+Now you can rebuild the manifests by running `./build.sh` and all necessary changes will be written to `manifests/`.

 `git status -s manifests`:
 ```